chromium/chromium/docs/updater/functional_spec.md

 #### Online Installs

 An online install is done with a [metainstaller](#Metainstaller).
-Every time an online installer is run, it sends an install event ping.
+Every time an online installer runs, it sends an install event ping.
 The update check and the install event ping have the same session id.
 The install ping is lost if the network is unreachable for any reason, or the program has crashed.